KhaVNguyen/100-days-of-code/log.md

 **Thoughts**:
 Happy with the progress I was able to make today on finishing up the introductory FreeCodeCamp tutorials as well as diving into the front end projects.
 I really am enjoying the design aspect of web development, as I did with iOS development.
 Hoping to eventually get experienced with JQuery and cool interactive front end web development (maybe for my personal site?).

+### Day 5: January 12, 2017
+**Today's Progress**:
+* Added an image slideshow, timeline, quotes, and quick navigation buttons to my Alan Turing tribute webpage
+* Completed 'Tribute Page' project on FreeCodeCamp: http://codepen.io/kha/pen/egJKmJ

+**Thoughts** Had fun creating my first webpage from scratch and implementing features such as the slideshow (using help from W3) and the navigation menu buttons.
+Made up coding time for skipping yesterday and will begin on the personal webpage (portfolio) tomorrow, hopefully.